spoonapps/docs/doc/reference/virtual_application_settings/virt_app_settings.md

 	</tr>
 	<tr>
 		<td><b>Shutdown Process Tree On Root Process Exit</b></td>
-		<td>enables the shutdown of all child processes when the root process exits.
+		<td>Enables the shutdown of all child processes when the root process exits.

-**Note**: The startup file is the root process by default.
+<b>Note</b>: The startup file is the root process by default.
 If a virtual service is specified in the application configuration file and is set to auto-start when the application is launched, the virtual service acts as the root process in the process tree.</td>
 	</tr>
 	<tr>
 		<td><b>Compress Payload</b></td>
 		<td>Enables compression of the output file.
 Note: Both the application profiling and streaming processes require that packages be built uncompressed.
-To build applications without compression, leave the **Compress payload** option unchecked.</td>
+To build applications without compression, leave the <b>Compress payload</b> option unchecked.</td>
 	</tr>
 	<tr>
 		<td><b>Startup Executable Optimization</b></td>